Elon Musk promises $25,000 Tesla and says Model S 'Plaid' is coming soon - KRDO

 The name “Plaid Mode,” like that of the the slightly slower “Ludicrous Mode” available in today’s Model S, is taken from the movie Spaceballs, a 1987 parody of Star Wars directed by Mel Brooks.
 In Star Wars, when spaceships entered “hyperspace” and were traveling faster than the speed of light, the movie screen filled with streaks of smeared starlight.
 In Spaceballs, a spaceship could go so fast that the streaks of lights became plaid.

 During the lengthy presentation, Musk and Andrew Baglino, Tesla’s head of powertrain development, detailed improvements the company has made in its battery design and battery manufacturing capabilities.
-These improvements could lead to massive reductions in battery costs per kilowatt hour, a measure of a battery’s power-holding capabilities, they said.
+These advancements could lead to massive reductions in battery costs per kilowatt hour, a measure of a battery’s energy-holding capabilities, they said.

+With improved battery cell designs and simplified manufacturing processes, Tesla hopes to attain “terawatt hour scale” manufacturing of batteries.
+One terawatt hour is 1,000 gigawatt hours or a trillion watt hours.
+Tesla achieved annualized production of 20 gigawatt hours at its Nevada battery factory in 2018, according to the company’s website.
+At that rate, it was already the highest volume battery production factory in the world, Tesla claims.
+By 2022, Tesla aims to be producing 100 gigawatt hours annually and, by 2030, 3 terawatt hours.

+Musk and Baglino also predicted that, in the future, Tesla batteries would be fully recyclable so that mining lithium would no longer be needed.

 Musk also outlined a new engineering structure for future Tesla cars in which the front and rear framework of the car would each be made of a single cast piece of aluminum alloy.
 These would be joined to the battery pack which would, itself, actually form a major part of the car’s structure.